tbarlow12/clvr/README.md

 ## About Clover

 Clover was born out of a need to validate the output and results of the [Azure Functions plugin](https://github.com/serverless/serverless-azure-functions) to the [Serverless Framework](https://github.com/serverless/serverless).
-There was no real integration tests being run, and we needed a simple way to make sure that the plugin was still able to perform its core operations across many different configurations.
+There were no real integration tests being run, and we needed a simple way to make sure that the plugin was still able to perform its core operations across many different configurations.
 I named it Clover because it was a **C**ommand-**L**ine **V**alidato**r**, and it just so happened that the first beta package was released on St. Patrick's Day, 2020.

 ### How It Works